bald-cap/COVID-ANALYSIS/README.md

 3. IN GENERAL THERE WAS A GREAT NEED FOR HEATING THAN THERE WAS FOR COOLING PER THE CDD/HDD INDEXES (CDDs in each year was far greater than their respective HDDs)
 - Except in 2021 where they both get closer

 ## TO-DO
 1. TEMP LEVELS IN THE NORTH IN CORRELATION TO THE HOSPITALISATIONS IN THE SOUTH

+2. Calculate the linear regression between temperature and hospitalisation

 ### DONE BUT NOT PLOTTED
-- Relate Data to COVID

 - Correlation Coefficient between TEMP and HOSP

 - CDD/HDD over the 4 years

 - Calculate CDD/HDD in the Winter period to support your Correlation Coefficient analysis

 ## To Ask
-1. More analysis to do on Hospitalisation itself